-Dr Myer’s book is based around her twenty-eight day programme to get you back on track to good health, following a Hypothyroidism or Hyperthyroidism diagnosis.
-She looks at diet, gut health, stress, supplements and more, all tailored to your situation.
+Dr. Myer’s book is based around her twenty-eight day programme to get you back on track to good health, following a Hypothyroidism or Hyperthyroidism diagnosis.
+She looks at diet, gut health, stress, supplements and more.

 I’ll also reference back to this book and what I’ve learnt from it throughout my blog posts.

 Amy Myer’s writes with a familiar tone and from a common perspective in her second book, The Thyroid Connection, as a thyroid patient who feels let down by conventional medicine.
 She’s now a trained functional doctor and works with thyroid patients to help them regain good health and look at what’s going wrong not only inside their body but also in their lifestyle and diet.

 She starts with an introduction to thyroid disease – both hypo and hyperthyroidism – and the epidemic of these conditions being on the rise, but also going undiagnosed and ineffectively treated and managed.
 Here she includes common signs and symptoms of both and why so many doctors are missing them or leaving patients ineffectively treated for the condition.

 Dr. Myer’s writes with an obvious passion for helping other people in the same situation she was in – those having their lives affected quite substantially by their thyroid condition – because she knows from her personal experience that this is avoidable and that all thyroid patients deserve to live with better health and quality of life.
 Throughout the book, she reassures the reader on this.